qiaosun22/AwesomeText2Video/README.md

 - **PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation** [link](https://arxiv.org/pdf/2206.14797) _arxiv last updated_ Apr 2024
 - **Physics-as-inverse-graphics: Unsupervised physical parameter estimation from video** [link](https://arxiv.org/pdf/1905.11169) _arxiv last updated_ Apr 2020, _Accepted by_ ICLR 2020
   - This is an early work before the emergence of various DDPMs.
-  - It serves as an insight where
+  - It serves as an insight to use video generation for the physics-world interactions:
   ![image](https://github.com/qiaosun22/AwesomeText2Video/assets/136222260/a5c60148-1a36-4aa6-b07c-a0f22918a3fc)